What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 What are the major threats to biodiversity?

-The biggest threat to biodiversity is habitat loss and land degradation caused in most cases directly or indirectly by our actions.
+The biggest threat to biodiversity is habitat loss and land degradation, caused in most cases directly or indirectly by human activity.
+Habitat loss is often accompanied by habitat fragmentation, where large, continuous ecosystems are broken into smaller, isolated patches that cannot support healthy populations of species.

-Big tracts of land have been destroyed by mining and are used as industrial waste sites.
-Lands have been deforested for timber and agricultural expansion.
-Habitats have been cleared for urban sprawl and for building more energy and manufacturing operations.
+Large areas of land have been destroyed by mining and converted into industrial waste sites.
+Forests have been cleared for timber and agricultural expansion, while natural habitats have been removed to make room for urban sprawl, energy infrastructure, and manufacturing operations.

-Well over 75 percent of earth’s land is substantially degraded [5].
-Not good news for soil organisms, plants and all creatures relying upon them.
+Well over 75 percent of Earth’s land is now substantially degraded.
+This has severe consequences for soil organisms, plants, and all species that depend on them.

 Much of our water is polluted.
 Over 80 percent of India’s water is severely polluted [8].
 Over 40 percent of lakes and rivers in the United States are too polluted to fish or swim in [9].
 The biggest source of water pollution is from industrial and agricultural waste and inadequately treated human waste.